6 Signs Stress is Making You Sick (And What to do About it)

 2. You’ve been getting more headaches than usual (or they’re getting worse)

 If you’re not typically susceptible to headaches, but have been inundated with them lately, stress could be the culprit.
-Often called “tension headaches,” these pesky head-throbbers happen when your neck and scalp muscles contract as a response to stress.
+Often called “tension headaches,” these pesky head-throbbers happen when your neck and scalp muscles contract as a response to a stressful situation.

 Symptoms of a tension headache include: